DQNEO/minigo/README.md

 A Go compiler from scratch.

 # Description
-`minigo` is a Go compiler made from scratch.
+`minigo` is a small Go compiler made from scratch.

-The compiler can compile itself.
+It can compile itself.

 * No dependency on yacc/lex
 * No dependency on external libraries